 There’s a reason why backcountry in Australia is going through such a serious boom: there is great terrain to be discovered out there, including plenty of heart-stopping steeps to appease even the most hardcore of adrenaline junkies, or cruisy runs to suit even the most nervous of beginners.

 Add some of the best views to be found anywhere in the land, plus unique experiences offered up in resort like the Intro to Backcountry Thredbo tours – and you have a mecca that’s just waiting to be discovered.

-Anyone who grew up staying in lodges, or who opts to stay in a lodge now, will tell you the same thing – there’s nothing quite like it.
+Anyone who grew up staying in a ski club, or who opts to stay in a lodge now, will tell you the same thing – there’s nothing quite like it.